 While this page offers a good deal, there is more visual clutter than I typically prefer.
 Its copy is spot-on, meshing the audience’s desire to transform with the tools needed to do so.

-Landing page examples part 4: product sales
+Best landing page examples part 4: Product sales

 What’s the point of all those emails if you can’t sell a product, right?
 Well, here are 10 outstanding examples of product sales landing pages.

 27. Michael Hyatt sells a lot of books